Lackan Cottage Farm

 We’ve used natural building techniques and materials, produce much of our own food and are starting to manage the birch woodland, as well as using it as a space for teaching, crafts and retreat.
 What is important is that we share our experiences of day to day living a more self sustaining lifestyle.
 Scroll on down for a taste of what is happening here.

-Birch cottage was originally a barn, rebuilt in the 1950’s as a house, and now reborn as a super insulated solar powered tiny home.
+Birch cottage was originally a barn, rebuilt in the 1950’s as a house, and now reborn as a well insulated solar powered tiny home.
 The cottage is off grid and uses natural and local materials throughout It features a high performance heating system that uses just the sun and a small woodburner to ensure that it is carbon neutral in use.
 We have experimented with a variety of different natural building materials such as woodfibre insulation, lime plaster, breathable recycled paper membranes, wood-wool board and sheep’s wool insulation.

 This is a demonstration of how old buildings can be reused and find a new life, while remaining comfortable and cheap to run.

-From September 2016 we’ll be offering visitors the opportunity to stay in Northern Ireland’s only off grid self catering accommodation, which is one of only a handful to achieve Green Tourism’s Gold standard.
+We now visitors the opportunity to stay in Northern Ireland’s only off grid self catering accommodation, which is one of only a handful to achieve Green Tourism’s Gold standard.

 Several months of the year, the cottage can provide heating and hot water from solar thermal panels alone, and the rest of the year requires only a small amount of firewood in the woodburner to top it up.
 Firewood comes from our own managed woodland.
 Electricity comes from our own solar pv and wind installation, and so running costs are minimal.
 There is no reason that more homes could not be like this – none of the materials or techniques used are complicated or hard to find.